Published: December 24, 2017

 - Cadmium (Cd): 25 +/- 8 ppm

-The amount of lead that is considered toxic in the paint or coating of a modern item manufactured and intended for use by children is anything 90 ppm lead or higher.
-Tested with an XRF instrument.
+The amount of Lead considered toxic in the paint or coating of a modern item manufactured and intended for use by children is anything 90 ppm Lead or higher (tested with an XRF instrument).

 Some additional related reading that may be of interest to my readers: